jnoriega232/osticket-prereqs/README.md

 <p>

-**Next:** Continue setting up osTicket in the browser.
+**Step 14:** Continue setting up osTicket in the browser.
 Go back to your browser and click "Continue".
 You should land at the page below.
 Fill out the first two sections: "System Settings" and "Admin User".

 <p align="center">
 <img src="https://i.imgur.com/yiCMjxE.png" height="50%" width="50%" alt="osTicket Prereqs and Installation"/>